opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_I.md

 ## Major concerns to address

+The path to retrieve compatibilities is: image index -> image-manifest entry -> compat descriptor -> image manifest for compatibilities -> config descriptor -> config -> compatibilities.

-No new standard to maintain, just extention on existing specification.
+No new standard to maintain, just extension on existing specification.

-Reduce the size of image index considering the 4MB size limitation.
+Reduce the risk of image index size exceeding 4MB size limitation.

-Update image index entry to new compatibilities manifest without rebuild image.
+Update the compat descriptor in image index manifest entry to the new compatibilities manifest without rebuild image.

 Image compatibilites validation can be done without runtime engine involved.

 Runtime engine can be configured whether to pull compatibilites manifest, and whether to validate the compatibilites in container lifecycle flow.

-OCI only maintains common interest compatibility label.
+OCI only maintains common interest compatibility labels.

 ## Compatibility and NFD filed labels